 We’ll only charge you for a maximum of three of these in a month – in other words £4.50 per month.

-If you’re struggling to get out of your overdraft or are relying on it for regular bills and payments, some of the options we can discuss include:
+If you’re struggling to get out of your overdraft, or are using it for regular bills and payments, some of the options we can discuss include:

 - merging your existing debts into one affordable monthly payment.

-- Arranging a repayment plan to help reduce your overdraft balance
+- agreeing a repayment plan to help reduce your overdraft balance

-- Looking at the cost of your account and whether we may have a more suitable current account for you.
+- seeing whether we may have a more suitable current account for you.

-We can also give you some breathing space to think over what you want to do and get impartial debt advice.
+We can also give you some breathing space to think things over and get impartial debt advice.